Education, Teaching and Learning PGCert

 Generated and applied new knowledge; PR7101, PR7102, PR7103

 The programme curriculum is structured in such a way that coherence and progression between the three Academic Learning Modules.
 Each module is worth 20 credits, accumulating to 60 credits in order to acheive the Postgraduate Certificate.

-The first of the three modules is The Nature and Purpose of Learning and Teaching aims to develop and challenge the students understanding of learning and the range of concepts and theories which underpin it and how to focus on strategies which promote pupil progress in order that all pupils achieve their learning potential.
-It also focuses on the students understanding of the notion of the ‘Learning Journey’ and thier understanding of the concept of ‘The reflective, reflexive practitioner’.
+The first of the three modules is The Nature and Purpose of Learning and Teaching.
+This module aims to develop and challenge the students understanding of learning and the range of concepts and theories which underpin it and how to focus on strategies which promote pupil progress in order that all pupils achieve their learning potential.
+It also focuses on the students understanding of the notion of the ‘Learning Journey’ and their understanding of the concept of ‘The reflective, reflexive practitioner’.

-The second of the modules is themed around the Understanding the Curriculum and its Development.
+The final module is themed around the Understanding the Curriculum and its Development.
 This module aims to introduce and develop a deeper understanding of the nature of the curriculum and the teacher/school’s role in developing it and facilitate a critical analysis of some of the philosophical, historical and socio-political influences upon the curriculum.
 Students will develop critically analytical perspectives upon past, current and future National Curricula and initiate an exploration of the theoretical knowledge and skills necessary to develop the curriculum.
-This provide an insight into the role of the leader/co-ordinator in developing a whole school curriculum approach within the specialist subject.
+This module provide an insight into the role of the leader/co-ordinator in developing a whole school curriculum approach within the specialist subject.

 These three equally weighted modules expect the student to make deeper reflections upon their own professional practice in relation to relevant thoeries and literature.